 Our track in Social Enterprise and Finance focuses on the management and financing of the new breed of businesses born or chartered to deliver social or environmental bottom lines and operate far beyond corporate social responsibility.
 You will learn to apply business skills and “out of the box” solutions to some of today’s most pressing global problems.

 Your capstone might take you to an emerging market with the Frontier Market Scouts program.
 A case competition might ask how best to exploit a nutritious food product that is economical and appealing to both clienteles in an emerging market as well as to consumers in developed markets.
 Perhaps you will be tasked with resolving the problems of the unbanked while still earning a return on your investment.

 Fraud detection and money laundering issues are always in the news, and every business must confront them.
-Many high profile cases of accounting fraud such as Enron, ML and WorldCom and others, as well as government concerns regarding money laundering and terrorist financing have raised the importance of risk management programs in businesses, non-profit organizations and governments.
+Many high profile cases of accounting fraud (for example: Enron and MCI WorldCom) as well as government concerns regarding money laundering and terrorist financing have raised the importance of risk management programs in businesses, non-profit organizations and governments.